KNejad/game-of-life-protector/README.md

 # game-of-life-protector

+Note: This game has been semi abandoned.
+I may resume work on it in the future.

 A game based on Conway's game of life, where the objective is to keep the 4 blocks in the center alive.<br>

 Rules: <br>